PEONY PLANTS MUST BE PLANTED INTO THE GROUND, THEY WILL NOT SURVIVE IN DECORATIVE CONTAINERS. PLEASE PLANT AS SOON AS POSSIBLE.

 3. Add a few inches of "good soil" back in the bottom of the hole but leave enough room for your peony to be planted at the original soil level or slightly higher

-4. Remove any weeds on the surface of the soil
+4. Remove any weeds on the surface of the soil.
+FREE OF ROCKS & DEBRIS

 Step 2: Planting your peony:

-1. It's important to plant your new peony at the same soil level (not lower in ground) with the leaves up.
+1. It's important to plant your new peony plant contents (Plant the entire container’s contents) at the same soil level (not lower in ground) with the leaves up.
 A little higher out of ground is better because new soil will settle a little

 *(Peonies planted too deep will cause your plant not to grow properly or may not survive) *